 This means you need the filament to cool the instant it has left the nozzle.
 Ideally, you should retrofit something that will give you 360° nozzle cooling such as this Diii cooler and Radial Fan for the Monoprice Maker Select.

 Minimal Layer Time

 This blob of filament on the end of the nozzle then finds its way onto your print and makes a mess.
-Or worse it will have time to set.
-And then as the nozzle passed over your model it knocks it over.

-The way to get around this is to print more than one object at a time.
+One way to get around this is to print more than one object at a time.
 This way when the last layer is cooling on your first model, the nozzle is busy printing the same layer on your second model.
 This gives each layer adequate time to cool without leaving your hot nozzle waiting around with time for the excess material to blob out and ruin things.

 For most 3D printed objects the default support structures provided by slicing software such as Cura will be adequate.
 But for complicated miniatures, I suggest downloading a free copy of Autodesk’s MeshMixer.

-Default supports tend to be applied indescriminately to the whole object.
+Default supports tend to be applied indiscriminately to the whole object.
 This can result in many supports where you don’t need them and they can be hard to remove from small areas such as facial features and limbs without damaging your miniature.

 Meshmixer gives you the ability to use organic tree branch like supports that can be positioned exactly where you need support and no more.
 The supports can be shape exactly as you require so they have the required strength but remain easy to snap off leaving little surface damage.

 There’s a great guide to using MeshMixer supports here.

 Say No To Oozing